lildutils/ldu-devtools-gulputils/README.md

 ## DateUtils

-Date Utilities for easy handle date in Gulpfile.js tasks, you can import it in your Gulpfile.js
+Date Utilities for you can easy handle date in Gulpfile.js build tasks.
+To use it, you can import it in your Gulpfile.js

 ```js
 const dateUtils = require('ldu-gulputils').dateUtils;